-Proxy Server - A server that acts as a filter for client information requests where access is stored on a separate server; proxy servers are often used to authenticate users prior to granting access to licensed content and commercial databases.
+Proxy server - A server that acts as a filter for client information requests, in which access data are stored on a separate server.
+Proxy servers are often used to authenticate off-site users prior to granting access to licensed e-resources.